petecarapetyan/webappwriter/docs/explore/index.md

 ## Downstream takeaway: OWC

-If you were autistic like me, you might be exasperated by that human thing about working as part of a large tribe.
+If you were autistic like me, you might be exasperated by that human thing about following a large tribe.
 I don't read social signals very well, so I tend to rely less on feelings, more on my inadequate versions of pattern matching, like the above 3 logic gates.
-It's a form of compensation, but it's important, for aspies.
+For some of us, compensating is the best we can come up with.

 So let's assume that you're not autistic.
 You do better with group heuristics!

 You might ask "Which group or framework?" rather than "Which collection of stacks?".

-For this I would offer that there is a [terrific group of devs](https://open-wc.org/) which seems to stick with the first two logic gates, and builds what others might regard as "frameworks" for same.
+For this I would offer a [terrific group of devs](https://open-wc.org/) which hues well to the first two logic gates, and builds what others might consume as "frameworks" for daily use.
 Even if they themselves would never ever use that term - because they are at least notionally anti-framework.

-So the OWC is the main takeaway of [webAppWriter](/).
-If I do it right, it will even look easy to do, on static sites - thanks to [11ty](https://www.11ty.dev/) and now, [rocket](https://rocket.modern-web.dev/)
+So OWC is the main takeaway of [webAppWriter](/).
+If I do it right, it will even look easy to do, on static sites - thanks to [11ty](https://www.11ty.dev/) and now, [Rocket](https://Rocket.modern-web.dev/)

 ## A different downstream takeaway: Yax